 Does PM-602-0199 reopen my already-pending I-485?

 No. The operative text of PM-602-0199 on USCIS.gov does not state that previously filed I-485 applications are subject to reopened scrutiny, that they must be refiled, or that already-issued approvals are revisited.
-The memorandum reframes how officers exercise discretion going forward, applied at the next adjudication touchpoint in any pending matter.
-Per Boundless's May 2026 analysis and Ballard Spahr's May 2026 alert, pending applicants should expect prospective application — meaning the new framing reaches the case at the next step where an officer takes action, not in a backward sweep.
+The memorandum reframes how officers exercise discretion going forward.
+That new framing applies at the next adjudication touchpoint in any pending matter.
+Per Boundless's May 2026 analysis and Ballard Spahr's May 2026 alert, pending applicants should expect prospective application.
+The new framing reaches your case at the next step where an officer takes action, not in a backward sweep.

 For context on what the memorandum actually says versus what news headlines have summarized, see the canonical explainer at /policy/pm-602-0199.